What is MBSR?

 “I wanted to tell you that for me it has been a positive experience.
 What I liked the most was your instruction and leadership as well as the actual mindfulness practices.
 Your ability to teach on a level that was personable and compassionate was awesome and really in line with Jon Kabit-Zin’s philosophy.”

-John McLaughlin MD has been practicing mindfulness meditation for nearly 20 years and teaches MBSR at Mary Washington Hospital.
-He is a founder and teacher at the Insight Meditation Community of Fredericksburg.
-He has been practicing yoga, tai chi and chi gong for over 10 years and participated in the MBSR training program with Jon Kabat Zinn at the Center for Mindfulness at the University of Massachusetts Medical Center.
+John McLaughlin MD has been practicing mindfulness meditation for nearly 20 years and teaches MBSR at Mary Washington Hospital and at YOFO.
+He is a co founder and teacher at the Insight Meditation Community of Fredericksburg and Yoga Foundation of Fredericksburg.
+He is a long time practitioner of mindfulness meditation, yoga, tai chi and chi gong and participated in the MBSR training program with Jon Kabat Zinn at the Center for Mindfulness at the University of Massachusetts Medical Center.
 Contact John: email@example.com